ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 The Ethereum blockchain allows developers to create [decentralized applications (dapps)](/developers/docs/intro-to-dapps), which all share a pool of computing power.
 This shared pool is finite, so Ethereum needs to determine who gets access to the computing power.
 Otherwise, a dapp with an accidental infinite loop or another malicious program could consume the entire network.

 The Ether cryptocurrency supports a pricing mechanism for Ethereum's computing power.
-When users want to make a transaction, they must pay gas fees in Ether.
-These fees depend on the total amount of computing required by a transaction, as well as the network-wide demand for computing when the transaction is submitted.
+When users want to make a transaction, they must pay Ether to have their transaction recognized on the blockchain.
+These usage costs are called gas fees, and they depend on the total amount of computing required by a transaction, as well as the network-wide demand for computing when the transaction is submitted.

 Thus, even if a malicious dapp submitted an infinite loop, the transaction would eventually run out of Ether and terminate, allowing the network to return to normal.